Book 1: Hunger Makes the Wolf | Book 2: Blood Binds the Pack

 Imagine an action/adventure/science-fiction/fantasy/western hybrid, with hard-scrabble planetary pioneers battling an evil corporation intent on subjugating the population and establishing galactic hegemony.
 No, I'm not talking about Firefly, or Total Recall, or whatever else those descriptors brought to mind.
-I'm talking about Hunger Makes the Wolf, the debut novel by Alex Wells, geologist by profession, as well as writer and host of the podcast Skiffy & Fanty.
+I'm talking about Hunger Makes the Wolf, the debut novel by Alex Wells, geologist by profession, as well as writer and frequent co-host of the podcast Skiffy & Fanty.
 It may remind you of other stories, it's nothing unique, but it makes up for it with exciting action and well-drawn characters in the midst of multiple life and death situations.
 A blurb from an early reader called it "Sons of Anarchy meets Dune."
-Hob Ravani is sort of like Jayne Cobb, except younger and female, maybe not as good with guns but proficient with knives, definitely smarter, with a sharply defined moral code.
+Hob Ravani is sort of like Jayne Cobb, except younger and female, not as good with guns but proficient with knives, definitely smarter, with a sharply defined moral code.
 Another way to visualize her is to think of Leia Organa played straight-up like real life Carrie Fisher, fond of fucking, and not averse to saying fuck whenever she pleases.
+She's also a 'witch'.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?